3.3 Variables

 2

 Of course, as you probably have guessed, there is no need to define your own type for fraction since Julia is already equipped with one.
-It is Rational.
+It is called Rational.
 For convenience the fraction is written as

 1//2 # equivalent to: Rational(1, 2)